Cornell-GDIAC/VulkanSDL/tutorials/tutorial1/README.md

 Note that most of the differences in this code from the example stem from that recreation since window handling is different in SDL.

+One of the biggest issue is the inclusion of the semaphores in the swapchain clean up.
+This is a race condition issue.
+It is possible for the swapchain to be destroyed and rebuilt while keeping the semphores in a signaled state.
+Signaled semaphores cannot be used until reset, which requires waiting.
+It is simply easier to rebuild the semaphores.

 The code uses one nonstandard SDL function: `App_GetAssetPath`.
 This is one of the extensions added by `SDL_app`.
 This function is an alternative to `SDL_GetBasePath` which does not need to be freed (it has static allocation).